 However, building a sentiment analysis tool is not always a straightforward process.
 Below we’ve added some tips to help you get your project off the ground and ensure you maximize your ROI.

 Whether you’re working off pre-labeled sentiment analysis datasets or are looking to build your own data from scratch, here are a few tips for getting your project off the ground.

 Clear and simple instructions are crucial for obtaining high-quality sentiment analysis data.
 This is true even for the simplest annotation tasks.
 For sentiment analysis projects in particular, text is annotated by asking respondents to label them as positive, negative, or neutral.
 While this approach works well for simple expressions of sentiment (e.g. “I love coffee”), complex text samples may leave annotators unsure of how to annotate, resulting in inconsistent labels.
-Lack of specification leaves annotators in doubt over how to label certain kinds of sentences, such as in the case of sarcasm and irony.
+This is particularly true when it comes to labeling sarcasm, irony, and other complex emotional expressions.

 At the start of your project, it’s essential to provide a document that clarifies exactly what you expect, as well as best practices for the annotation process.
 Annotators will appreciate any further guidance you’re able to provide.
 One crucial thing to consider is whether you require tags in simple positive / negative / neutral categories, or something more fine-tuned.

 At first glance, annotating text for sentiment seems straightforward enough: the annotator should be able to read a text sample and classify it as positive, negative or neutral.

 However, determining sentiment expressed in a content sample is not as easy as it seems, and heavily depends on the subjective judgment of human annotators.
 Furthermore, annotators often disagree with each other, and even an individual is not always consistent in the way that they label data.
 There are several reasons for this, such as the inherent difficulty of the content, personal bias, or simply poor annotation quality.